Report a problem

 Commercial vehicles, caravans, boats, trailers

-In accordance with By-law 11.3 of our Community Management Statement, parking of commercial vehicles, boats, caravans, trailers, etc is not permitted on a Lot or Community Association property.
+In accordance with our Community Management Statement, parking of commercial vehicles, boats, caravans, trailers, etc is not permitted on a Lot or Community Association property.
 It's important to know that as well as every residential block, each of the streets within Prince Henry is a Lot.
 Such vehicles are to be screened from public view by providing an enclosure located behind a residence or in a garage.
 Colours, materials and design of the enclosure should complement the main dwelling.

 Please do not park any vehicles described above on a Lot or in a location where they will be visible from a public road or open space.
 If you see an illegally parked vehicle, you can help preserve the integrity of the Prince Henry master plan by emailing a photo of the offending vehicle, together with a clear description of the location, to your strata scheme or neighbourhood association managing agent.
 Lot owners not included in a strata scheme or neighbourhood association should contact the CA Managing Agent,